 31.1.8.1 The ISO shall adopt procedures for the implementation and administration of the CSPP set forth in this Attachment Y and the Interregional Planning Protocol, and shall revise those procedures as and when necessary.
 Such procedures will be incorporated in the ISO's manuals, including ISO's Comprehensive System Planning Process Manual.
-The ISO Procedures shall provide for the open and transparent coordination of the CSPP to allow Market Participants and all other interested parties to have a meaningful opportunity to participate in each stage of the CSPP through the meetings conducted in accordance with the ISO system of collaborative governance.
-Confidential Information and Critical Energy Infrastructure Information exchanged through the
+The ISO Procedures shall provide for the open and transparent coordination of the CSPP to allow Market participate in each stage of the CSPP through the meetings conducted in accordance with the ISO system of collaborative governance.
+Confidential